What are users looking for? Keys to understanding and mastering demand peaks

 November 7, 2025

-In our recent webinar with Google, Diego Ruiz, Strategic Agency Manager, shared exclusive insights on search behavior in Mexico, Colombia and the United States, comparing trends with the previous year and projecting opportunities for 2026.
+In our recent webinar with Google, Diego Ruiz, Strategic Agency Manager, shared exclusive insights into search behavior in Mexico, Colombia and the United States, comparing trends with the previous year and projecting opportunities for 2026.

 Trends that are redefining the game